DevScope/powerbi-powershell-modules/README.md

 # PowerBIPS.psm1

-A powershell module with cmdlets to interact with the PowerBI developer APIs.
+A powershell module for the new PowerBI developer REST API’s.

 Samples of usage at: